MoravianCollege/clashboard/README.md

 2. Activate the virtual environment

     `source .venv/bin/activate`

 3. Install required libraries

     `pip install -r requirements.txt`

 4. Install source of this repo as an editable package

     `pip install -e .`

-5. Create the file `.env` containing our sensitive data (This file is named in `.gitignore` because it should never go in the repo)
+5. Create the file `.env` containing our sensitive data (This file is listed in `.gitignore` because it should never go in the repo)

   ```